 The project will impart readers with apt knowledge on cultural competence, enabling them to make deductions like grasping the effect of cultural knowledge, cognizance, and expertise on cognitive health and nurses’ levels of cultural aptitude.
 Furthermore, health backgrounds like emergency units can conjecture the study’s findings given that they contend with corresponding intricacies when caring to clients from incongruent cultural relations.
 More precisely, the study will expand on nurses’ standpoints on the obstructions in patient interactions which instigate cultural inequalities such as language barriers.
 As such, this will accelerate the procedure of permitting readers infer acuities from the project’s results.

-Timetable
+Timetable-put this in a table!

+Hearing Proposal is first, then IRB, takes about six weeks to do these